 Always ask for written verification of the debt.
 Never pay a debt by wiring money or using a pre-paid debit card.
 Even if you owe a debt, you still have rights under the Fair Debt Collection Practices Act.
 For more information on debt collection, debt collection scams, and your rights, read the Attorney General’s Consumer Alert on Debt Collection & Debt Collection Scams.

 If you receive suspicious contact from someone claiming to be from the federal government, you can file a complaint with the FTC or call 877-382-4357.
 When reporting, include the purported agency, what the imposter asks you to do, the phone number, and any other information you can provide.
-The FTC enters Internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure online database available to hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.
+The FTC enters internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure online database available to hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.

 If you receive suspicious contact from someone claiming to be from state or local government, report the contact to the actual agency using contact information you know is accurate.
 The official State of Michigan website provides reliable contact information for State government.

-To file a complaint, you may reach the Attorney General’s Consumer Protection Division at:Consumer Protection Division
+If you have a general consumer complaint, you may file a complaint with the Attorney General’s Consumer Protection Unit:Consumer Protection Unit